tcannon686/trace/README.md

 Trace uses [Lode PNG](https://lodev.org/lodepng/) for PNG loading and writing.

 # Compiling
-Simply open the solution in Visual Studio and compile, or call make from the root directory.
-I used MinGW and VC++ 2017 to compile it.
+Simply open the solution in Visual Studio and compile, or run `make` from the root directory.
+I used MinGW, GCC, and VC++ 2017 to compile it.
+By default, the program does not compile with GUI support.
+Currently, only X is supported using the `render_window` command.
+To compile with the GUI components, run `make INCLUDE_GUI=true`.

 # Python Front End
 The program includes a simple Python front end that starts the C program to do the rendering.
 You can import the trace.py file to try try it out.
 Demos are also included, simply run python on demos.py or demo1.py, demo2.py, etc. They will output demo1.png, demo2.png, etc. More documentation is provided in the trace.py file.

 # C Console Application
 The C console back end application is responsible for handling the actual rendering.
 The application reads from stdin and executes commands to take in geometry.
-It outputs "info: %s\n" for simple info about rendering and "error: %s\n" for errors.
+It outputs `info: %s\n` for simple info about rendering and `error: %s\n` for errors.
 Below is the specification for the commands.
+The program can also be run with an optional argument to read from a file.

 ## General Commands
 ### quit